ClemensElflein/openmower.de/content/en/docs/troubleshooting/sound.md

 | down | <kbd>Tue</kbd> | <kbd>Mon</kbd> | <kbd>6H</kbd> | <kbd>2</kbd> | <kbd>↓</kbd> |

+### Volume doesn't get saved if changed via CoverUI

+LowLevel config stuff like sound volume, get saved only once a minute into flash (wear level protection).
+Therefore, if you change sound volume via CoverUI, you need to wait at least 1 minute, before powering your mower down.

-### I do hear one or two more adverts, but no GPS-Pings, no "Bidaa bidaa" emergency, ...
+### I do hear one or two more adverts as before, but no GPS-Pings, no "Bidaa bidaa" emergency, ...

 This is because your DFPlayer's SD-Card is still in the old format.
 See [Sound SD-Card](../../robot-assembly/prepare-the-parts/prepare-sound/#sound-sd-card).